 After the baptism, Tessio believes he and Hagen are on their way to the meeting between Michael and Barzini that he has arranged.
 Instead, he is surrounded by Willi Cicci and other button men as Hagen steps away.
 Realizing that Michael has uncovered his betrayal, Tessio tells Hagen that he always respected Michael, and that his disloyalty "was only business."
 He asks if Tom can get him off for "old times' sake," but Tom says he cannot.
 Tessio is driven away and never seen again (it is implied that Cicci shoots and kills Tessio with his own gun after he disarms him prior to entering the car).

 Meanwhile, Michael confronts Carlo about Sonny's murder and forces him to admit his role in setting up the ambush, having been approached by Barzini himself.
+(The hitmen who killed Sonny were the core members of Barzini's personal bodyguard.)
 Michael assures Carlo he will not be killed, but his punishment is exclusion from all family business.
 He hands Carlo a plane ticket to exile in Las Vegas.
 However, when Carlo gets into a car headed for the airport, he is immediately garroted to death by Clemenza, on Michael's orders.

 Later, a hysterical Connie confronts Michael at the Corleone compound as movers carry away the furniture in preparation for the family move to Nevada.
 She accuses him of murdering Carlo in retribution for Carlo's brutal treatment of her and for Carlo's suspected involvement in Sonny's murder.
 After Connie is removed from the house, Kay questions Michael about Connie's accusation, but he refuses to answer, reminding her to never ask him about his business or what he does for a living.
 She insists, and Michael outright lies, reassuring his wife that he played no role in Carlo's death.
 Kay believes him and is relieved.
 The film ends with Clemenza and new caporegimes Rocco Lampone and Al Neri arriving and paying their respects to Michael.
 Clemenza kisses Michael's hand and greets him as "Don Corleone."
 As Kay watches, the office door is closed.